Gouranga-GH/yt_to_other_sm/README.md

 # YouTube to Content Creator

 Transform YouTube videos into Instagram or Medium content using AI agents!
-This app leverages CrewAI, Streamlit, and free APIs to generate high-quality, platform-optimized content from any YouTube video link.
+This app leverages CrewAI, Streamlit, and quality APIs to generate high-quality, platform-optimized content from any YouTube video link.

 ---